cilium/cilium/Documentation/contributing/development/debugging.rst

-To capture a profile, take a :ref:`sysdump <sysdump>` of the cluster with the Cilium CLI or more directly, use the ``cilium-bugtool`` command that is included in the Cilium image:
+To capture a profile, take a :ref:`sysdump <sysdump>` of the cluster with the Cilium CLI or more directly, use the ``cilium-bugtool`` command that is included in the Cilium image after enabling ``pprof`` in the Cilium ConfigMap:

 .. code-block:: shell-session